Installation#

 Installation for contributors#

 The latest GPM-API version is available on the GitHub repository gpm_api.
 You can install the package in editable mode, so that you can modify the code and see the changes immediately.
-Here below we provide the steps to install the package in editable mode.
+The following steps guides to the package installation in editable mode.

 Clone the repository from GitHub#